pieterblok/maskal/README.md

 <br/> <br/>

 ## Annotation procedure
-Because active learning involves an iterative annotation of the most-informative images, we assume that the training, validation and test images have their corresponding json annotations from the **labelme** program.
+Because active learning involves an iterative annotation of the most-informative images, we assume that the training, validation and test images have their corresponding json/xml annotations from the either the **labelme** software, **v7-darwin** software or **cvat** software.
+Our default annotation procedure is based on the **labelme** software.
 Please find the installation instructions of labelme on: https://github.com/wkentaro/labelme.
 <br/>

-**It is not required to annotate every single image, because the active learning algorithm will select the most-informative images for you to annotate.** <br/>
+**It is not required to annotate all images yet, because the active learning algorithm will select the most-informative images for you to annotate.** <br/>

 *Annotation procedure (labelme):*
 1. Annotate each individual object by either a polygon, a circle or a rectangle.
 For our use-case, the polygon was the default shape.